GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 such as vendor-specific GPU drivers, that may be slow in hard-to-predict ways.

 ## Component structure

 Within each render process main or compositor thread, there are logical software components that interact with each other in structured ways.

 ### Render process main thread components

 {% Img
 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/5pqtEVTK9xbbB7sc2s87.jpeg",
-alt="Blink renderer.", width="800", height="464" %}
+alt="A diagram of the Blink renderer.", width="800", height="464" %}

-- **Blink renderer:**
+- _Blink renderer:_
-  - The **local frame tree** represents the tree of local frames and the DOM within frames.
+  - The _local frame tree_ represents the tree of local frames and the DOM within frames.
-  - The **DOM and Canvas APIs** component contains implementations of all of these APIs.
+  - The _DOM and Canvas APIs_ component contains implementations of all of these APIs.
-  - The **Document lifecycle runner** executes the rendering pipeline steps up to and including the commit step.
+  - The _document lifecycle runner_ executes the rendering pipeline steps up to and including the commit step.
-  - The **input event hit testing and dispatching** component executes hit tests to find out which DOM element is targeted by an event, and runs the input event dispatching algorithms and default behaviors.
+  - The _input event hit testing and dispatching_ component executes hit tests to find out which DOM element is targeted by an event, and runs the input event dispatching algorithms and default behaviors.
-- The **rendering event loop scheduler and runner** decides what to run on the event loop and when.
+- The _rendering event loop scheduler and runner_ decides what to run on the event loop and when.
 It schedules rendering to happen at a cadence matching the device display.

+{% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/RKXD237nuR9aHxw6O2Mc.jpeg",
+alt="A diagram of the frame tree.", width="800", height="629" %}

-Local frame trees are a bit complicated to think about.
+_Local frame trees_ are a bit complicated to think about.
 Recall that a frame tree is the main page and its child iframes, recursively.
-A frame is local to a render process if it is rendered in that process, and otherwise it is remote.
+A frame is _local_ to a render process if it is rendered in that process, and otherwise it is _remote_.

 You can imagine coloring frames according to their render process.
-In the preceding example, the green circles are all frames in one render process;
+In the preceding image, the green circles are all frames in one render process;
 the red ones are in a second, and the blue one is in a third.

 A local frame tree is a connected component of the same color in a frame tree.
-There are four local frame trees in the next example: two for site A, one for site B, and one for site C.
+There are four local frame trees in the image: two for site A, one for site B, and one for site C.
 Each local frame tree gets its own Blink renderer component.
 A local frame tree's Blink renderer may or may not be in the same render process as other local frame trees (it's determined by the way render processes are selected, as described earlier).

-{% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/RKXD237nuR9aHxw6O2Mc.jpeg",
-alt="Frame tree", width="800", height="629" %}

 ### Render process compositor thread structure

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/zdmgrfrspiED4fOQtoca.jpeg",
-alt="Render process compositor components.", width="800", height="559" %}
+alt="A diagram showing the render process compositor components.", width="800", height="559" %}

 The render process compositor components include:

-- A **data handler** that maintains a composited layer list, display lists and property trees.
+- A _data handler_ that maintains a composited layer list, display lists and property trees.
-- A **lifecycle runner** that runs the animate, scroll, composite, raster, and decode and activate steps of the rendering pipeline.
+- A _lifecycle runner_ that runs the animate, scroll, composite, raster, and decode and activate steps of the rendering pipeline.
 (Remember that animate and scroll can occur in both the main thread and the compositor.)
-- An **input and hit test handler** performs input processing and hit testing at the resolution of composited layers, to determine if scrolling gestures can be run on the compositor thread, and which render process hit tests should target.
+- An _input and hit test handler_ performs input processing and hit testing at the resolution of composited layers, to determine if scrolling gestures can be run on the compositor thread, and which render process hit tests should target.